-Today I presented to a group of Utah business teachers from the Alpine School District.
+Today I presented to a group of high school business teachers.
 My presentation was focused on three possible scenarios teachers could use when utilizing social media in the classroom.

 The main problem I focused on was how the school district blocks most social media websites on their networks.
 There are very real and obvious reasons why schools are aggressively not allowing these sites (which I highlighted a few).
 Yet, it is apparent that the collective “we” is becoming more and more dependent on digital communication and schools are beginning to have discussions on how to safely inject social media into their curriculum.

-I spent significant time researching this presentation, and gained a new found appreciation for our educators.
+I spent significant time researching this presentation, and gained an appreciation for the challenges high school teachers face.
 Once things calm down in my life I have plans to break apart my presentation into a series of blog posts that dive more into this topic.

 Until then I have embedded below the prezi presentation I used today.
 Hopefully, it will be of some use to the many diligent teachers who are working tirelessly to prepare this future generation for the social digital age that is upon us.

 Blah, blah, blah, everyone is doing it.
 The web is littered with unoriginality.
 Find what makes you unique and stay with it.
 Vow to be unique.
 Example:3 Doors Down—A True SEO Music Video Ü

 Give yourself a time limit when writing a post and then publish it when you hit the deadline.
 Published imperfection is progress.
 Unpublished perfection is worthless.
 Vow to have flaws.
 Example: My Imperfect Plan

 3. Blog the future

 Anyone can tear apart the past.
 Look into the future and take a chance on what might not be.
 Not only does it help you look for possible opportunities, but it also gives your blog unique perspective.
 Vow to guess the future.
 Example: The Day Search Engines Died!